Our hub at the 2026 Council for the Study of Community Colleges (CSCC)

 EMERGING QUALITATIVE RESEARCH METHODS TO ELEVATE COMMUNITY COLLEGE NARRATIVES

-After the group presented briefly, we spread ourselves across the room and invited participants on a "gallery tour," where they could pick up printed artifacts, interact with them, and ask questions.
-We received great feedback and a high level of interest from participants.
+After a brief group presentation, members spread out across the room and invited participants on a "gallery tour," where they could pick up printed artifacts, interact with them, and ask questions.
+The feedback was generous and participant interest was high throughout.

-We had invited Dr. Vilma Mesa, who is a member of our advisory board, to be the moderator for this symposium.
-In her discussion, Dr. Mesa shared how she had initially been viewing the set of work in this symposium through a more traditional methodological lens.
-She shared that she had to shift her mindset to think about the purposes of alternative methodologies as highlighting participant voices, particularly those often silenced by traditional reductionist research methodologies.
-We appreciated this perspective: it does take re-learning research methodologies for those of us trained in traditional methods to shift to using and appreciating alternative methodologies.
-We also appreciated the attention Dr. Mesa paid to the connections between the research questions posed and methodologies enacted.
+The group had invited Dr. Vilma Mesa, a member of the advisory board, to serve as the moderator for this symposium.
+In her discussion, Dr. Mesa shared how she had initially approached the set of work through a more traditional methodological lens.
+She shared that she had to shift her mindset to think about the purposes of alternative methodologies as highlighting participant voices, particularly those often silenced by traditional reductionist research approaches.
+The group appreciated this perspective: it does take re-learning research methodologies for those those trained in traditional methods to shift to using and appreciating alternative approaches.
+They also valued the attention Dr. Mesa paid to the connections between the research questions posed and the methodologies enacted.

 * * * * * * * * * * * * * * * *